Ox-wagon: South Africa

 The Voortrekkers used ox-wagons (Ossewa) during the Great Trek north and north-east from the Cape Colony in the 1830s and 1840s.
 An ox-wagon traditionally made with the sides rising toward the rear of the wagon to resemble the lower jaw-bone of an animal is also known as a kakebeenwa (jaw-bone wagon).
 South Africa has 800 varieties of wood of which 17 varieties were used for wagon building.
 South African wood varieties are regarded as the best for wagon building.
 Wood varieties used for wagon making ranged from hard yellowwood to Boekenhout, is a softer wood and was used as a shock absorber but still stayed firmly in place.
 The iron rim around the wheel was burnt onto the wheel, the charcoal would protect the iron rim from rust and rot, making it easy to cross rivers.
 The ox-wagon could be pulled by 12-16 oxen.

 The ox-wagon could also be disassembled in five minutes by hitting out four pegs on the wheels, then lifting the top of the wagon in seven pieces and carried by four people over rough terrain or across rivers.
 The ox-wagon could also twist 40 degrees which made it ideal for traversing difficult surface areas.
 The wheels of the ox-wagon were painted in red lead paint which acted as an excellent water repellant.
 Various flower and ornament designs were also painted on the wagons and the chests the wagons carried, making them look very colourful.

-Often the wagons where employed as a mobile fortification called a laager, such as was the case at the Battle of Blood River.
+Often the wagons were employed as a mobile fortification called a laager, such as was the case at the Battle of Blood River.

 After the discovery of gold in the Barberton area in 1881, ox-wagons were used to bring in supplies from former Lourenço Marques.
 James Percy FitzPatrick worked on those ox-wagons and described them in his famous 1907 book Jock of the Bushveld.